ansfl/DVL-DeepONet/README.md

 ## Description

-DVL-DeepONet is a neural-network-based approach for learning Cartesian velocity from DVL beam measurements.
+DVL-DeepONet is a neural-network-based approach for learning velocity from DVL beam measurements.
 The notebooks include data loading, preprocessing, model training, evaluation, and visualization.

 ## Requirements